gulf/gulf/README.md

 }
 ```

-Before anything can happen, the document is initialized wwith `_setContents`.
+Before anything can happen, the editable document is initialized wwith `_setContents`.

 Everytime the document is changed by an incoming edit `_change` is called with the changeset.